 We recommend that you walk along the docks instead of up on the road.
 That way, you can enjoy looking at the ships and small craft in the harbor while you head over to the "QA" waypoint.
 You only need 10-15 minutes away from the ramp to get a reading for the required questions.
 If you leave for more than a couple of hours, your numbers will not make sense!

-Once you have read the signs and you have an answer for the logging questions, return to the bottom of the bottom of the ramp where you placed you marker object.
+Once you have gone to the QA coordinates and taken a break to let the tides do their thing, return to the bottom of the bottom of the ramp where you placed you marker object.

 Take a look to see how far the ramp has moved, and estimate the length of movement.